will-wright-eng/worldcoin-miniproject/README.md

 ## Usage

-To start the project, run the following commands:
+To start the project, rename `.env.example` to `.env` and update the values to match your local setup (ie `nginx.conf`).
+Then run the following commands:

 ```bash
 # Open the frontend & backend UIs in the default browser